Capitalyst/documentation/README.md

 ## Project Description

+- Traditional financial planning applications possess complexities and lack of personalized advice.
+This involves difficulty in tracking finances, limited access to expert knowledge and inconsistent financial discipline.
+- The absence of sufficient educational resources further hampers users' understanding of financial concepts and informed decision-making.
+- These tools often lack features that provide consistent reminders and behavioral nudges necessary for maintaining financial goals.
+- The lack of engaging and motivational elements can lead to users losing interest and straying from their financial plans.

 Traditional Financial Planning Applications possess complexities and lack of Personalized Advice.
 This involves difficulty in Tracking Finances, limited Access to Expert Knowledge and Inconsistent Financial Discipline:**

 1. **Automated Analysis of Financial Data:**